 Also, given the neurosteroid’s role as a precursor for several steroid hormones, there’s the possibility of it interfering with hormonal balance – especially when taken by those with existing hormone issues.

 This doesn’t mean that pregnenolone is dangerous and doesn’t provide real benefits.
-After all, it’s even been found to help lower prostate cancer risk by influencing testosterone levels.
+After all, it’s even been found to help to decrease prostate cancer risk by influencing testosterone levels.

-It’s simply important to emphasize that it still hasn’t undergone as much scientific analysis as one would like.
-It’s probably for this reason that manufacturers are required by law to put lengthy warnings on labels.
+It’s important to emphasize that pregnenolone still hasn’t undergone as much scientific analysis as one would like.
+It’s probably for this reason that manufacturers are required by law to put lengthy warnings on their supplements' labels.